Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Simulation Study

 \section{Simulation Study}

-We have proved an exponential rate of convergence for the $\xi$-greedy Thompson Sampling algorithm, under some assumptions.
-Since Assumption \ref{assu:func_norm} is hard to verify, we show a simulation study on a univariate and bivariate function to empirically validate that it usually holds in practice.
-Moreover, we present a different simulation study to capture how the structure of the function affects its rate of convergence as explained in Section \ref{sec:discThm}.
+We have proved the convergence for the $\xi$-greedy Thompson Sampling algorithm, under Assumptions \ref{assu:func_norm} - \ref{assu:lip}.
+We know that the algorithm converges asymptotically.
+Through simulations, we first show how it converges in practice with different amount of noise and different dimensions.
+We also show how the structure of the function affects the rate of convergence as explained in Section \ref{sec:discThm}.